How much will it cost to landscape my garden?

 When setting a budget for your garden we strongly recommend you do not agree to work at the top end of your budget and we encourage customers to allow a contingency fund for anything unforeseen.
 Our quotes are for standard works and on a rare occasion there may be unforeseen costs which arise due to hidden drains, structures, waste and stumps etc.

-When works are underway the majority of our customers wants to add extras to their quote.
+When works are underway the majority of our customers want to add extras to their quote.
 Areas which once looked fine now look tired, old or out of place compared to the new structures which are taking shape.
 To avoid disappointment a budget for extras should be set aside for items such a lighting, planting, extending or replacing existing structures or adding additional features.

 Neighbourly disputes can be costly in legal fees, costs of wasted productivity and the additional labour and materials costs required to rectify any problems.
 To avoid this, we recommend neighbours are informed before the project commences of anything that may inconvenience them or where works are conducted on or near boundaries.
 Any permission required from your neighbour should be put in writing for peace of mind.